Gwalior: Siddhachal Caves

-Sas-Bahu Temple, a 9th-century shrine, Sas-Bahu temple in the fort allures not only the devotees but also the tourists with its artistic value.
-Despite what its name may suggest, these temples are not dedicated to Sas (mother-in-law) and Bahu (daughter-in-law) but rather the short form of Shashtra Bahu, another name for Lord Vishnu.
-These temples situated adjacent to each other and the larger one is elaborately decorated with carvings and sculptures.
-The roof of the larger temple is adorned with a lotus carving.

-Teli ka mandir

-Teli Ka Mandir (Telangana Mandir) – A structure of about 100 feet, Teli Ka Mandir in Gwalior Fort distinguishes itself from the other compositions of its time because of its unique architecture.
+Teli Temple or in Hindi Teli Ka Mandir – A structure of about 100 feet, Teli Ka Mandir in Gwalior Fort distinguishes itself from the other compositions of its time because of its unique architecture.
 The temple bears a close resemblance to the temple of Prathihara Vishnu, and is filled with images of coiled serpents, passionate couples, river goddesses, and a flying Garuda.
 The temple architecture follows the Indo-Aryan and Nagara styles and is believed to be among the oldest constructions in the fort.
 The Telikā Mandir, or 'oil-man's temple', owes its name to Teli, a term for an oil grinder or oil dealer.
 Many suggestions have been put forward to explain this name historically, but in fact the name is not old, the temple being used for processing oil before the British occupied the fort and used the building, albeit temporarily, as a coffee shop.
 The Telikā Mandir is the loftiest temple among all the buildings in Gwalior Fort with a height of about 30 meters.
 The temple consists of a garba griha, that is, sanctum proper for the deity, and an antarala to enter into the temple.
 It can be approached by a flight of steps provided on the eastern side.
 The most striking feature of the temple is the wagon-vaulted roof, a form used over rectangular shrines which normally accommodated a row of Mother Goddesses.
 The goddesses from the interior vanished centuries ago and have not been traced.
 The exterior walls of the temple are decorated with sculptures, many of which are damaged; the niches, shaped like temples, are empty.
 The building carries a dedicatory inscription to the goddess in a niche on the southern side, but otherwise does not have any history.
 The architectural style points to a date in the late 8th Century.
 The entrance gateway on the eastern side is a later addition of the British period, made by Major Keith in 1881.
 It was built as a way of saving various historic pillars and other pieces no longer in their original context.